What are peptidesWhy everywhereCategoriesEvidenceRegulatoryFind provider

 A peptide is a short chain of amino acids — the same building blocks that make up proteins.
 If proteins are sentences, peptides are words.
 They're smaller, more targeted, and they act as signaling molecules in your body, telling cells what to do.

 Your body already produces thousands of peptides naturally.
 Insulin is a peptide.
 Oxytocin is a peptide.
 The endorphins that make you feel good after a run are peptides.
-They're not exotic or experimental at a basic biological level — they're fundamental to how your body operates.
+They're fundamental to how your body operates — not exotic or experimental at a basic biological level.

 Why Are Peptides Suddenly Everywhere?